 Often players playing up an age group or four are physical specimens, fortunate to have evolved into manhood ahead of most of their peers.
 But whilst Moukoko is by no means lacking in strength or speed, reducing his incredible goal-haul simply to those factors would be lazy journalism at best.

-It is maybe once or twice in a generation that a player posts numbers like 141 goals in 88 youth games, and perhaps nobody not called Cristiano Ronaldo will ever get close to Messi, but the signs are extremely promising for Moukoko.
+It is maybe once or twice in a generation that a player posts numbers like 141 goals in 88 youth games, and perhaps nobody not called Cristiano Ronaldo will ever get close to Messi, but the early signs are extremely promising for Moukoko.

 Did you know?

 Youssoufa is not the only footballer in the family.
-Elder brother Borel, 20, is a left-back most recently on trial with fifth-tier Schwarz-Weiß Essen having turned out for them twice before a groin injury earlier this year.
+Elder brother Borel, 20, is a left-back who was most recently on trial with fifth-tier Schwarz-Weiß Essen having turned out for them twice before a groin injury earlier this year.

 "He's the wonder everyone thinks he is," the elder sibling explained with a smile.